 About SingularityU India Summit

 Technologies in development today will disrupt industries, economies and societies of tomorrow.
-The SingularityU Summit will feature expert presentations that demonstrate these technologies and help you understand and better prepare for future developments.
+The SingularityU India summit will feature talks that demonstrate these technologies and help you understand and prepare better for future development.

 AI & Robotics